fenago/python-networking-sysadmins/scripting/lab_guides/Lab_13.md

 ![](./images/99400f5f-249f-452e-85da-3e0430164c39.png)
 :::

-In the first case, we took the access log file and[]{#id326062832 .indexterm} opened it in the Apache Logs Viewer.
+In the first case, we took the access log file and opened it in the Apache Logs Viewer.
 We can easily see that the access file that we opened in the Apache Logs Viewer contains all kinds of entries, such as authorized and unauthorized, with their status, IP address, request, and so on.
 However, in the second case we